publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s101.md

  __Disadvantaged Business Enterprises__

 [Pub.
-L. 112–141, div.
-A, title I, § 1101(b)][/us/pl/112/141/s1101/b], July 6, 2012, [126 Stat.
-414][/us/stat/126/414], provided that:
+L. 114–94, div.
+A, title I, § 1101(b)][/us/pl/114/94/s1101/b], Dec.
+4, 2015, [129 Stat.
+1323][/us/stat/129/1323], provided that:

 >     “(1)  __Findings__  __.—__

 >     Congress finds that—

->         “(A) while significant progress has occurred due to the establishment of the disadvantaged business enterprise program, discrimination and related barriers continue to pose significant obstacles for minority- and women-owned businesses seeking to do business in federally-assisted surface transportation markets across the United States;
+>         “(A) while significant progress has occurred due to the establishment of the disadvantaged business enterprise program, discrimination and related barriers continue to pose significant obstacles for minority- and women-owned businesses seeking to do business in federally assisted surface transportation markets across the United States;

 >         “(B) the continuing barriers described in subparagraph (A) merit the continuation of the disadvantaged business enterprise program;